Dark Mode Light Mode

 Cons

 • It all depends on how you see things.
-There are many inconveniences, like a cold floor, dirty streets, tiny houses, and loud neighbors.
-It’s just part of the experience.
+There are many inconveniences, like a cold floor, dirty streets, tiny houses, and loud neighbors, but they’re just part of the experience.

 A hutong is actually not a house but a Hutong means a small, narrow street.
 The traditional courtyard houses are called siheyuan.
 Si means four because there are four buildings surrounding a small square.